survivejs/react-book/manuscript/06_from_notes_to_kanban.md

 export default alt.generateActions('create', 'attachToLane');
 ```

 The next step takes more code.
-We need to take care of attaching:
+There we need to find a lane matching to the given lane id and then attach note id to it.
+Given notes should be unique per lane, we can perform an extra check against that before attaching:

 **app/stores/LaneStore.js**